polyphene/docs.holium.org/docs/about-holium/design.md

 ![holium-data-fragmentation-without-links](/img/docs/design/holium-data-fragmentation-without-links.svg)

 In this example, three scalar values are represented on the left: the numbers `21`,  `462` and `1071`.
-Each one of them resides in its own block, can be formatted as a proper Holium CBOR object, and has a unique identifier.
+Each one of them resides in its own block, can be formatted as a proper HoliumCBOR object, and has a unique identifier.

 On the right are shown representations of two recursive values: `[ 1071, 462 ]` and `[ [ 1071, 462 ], 21 ]`.
 When
-formatted with Holium CBOR, such arrays do not hold scalar values directly, but identifiers of these values instead.
+formatted with HoliumCBOR, such arrays do not hold scalar values directly, but identifiers of these values instead.

 ![holium-data-fragmentation-with-links](/img/docs/design/holium-data-fragmentation-with-links.svg)